The int-boundaries forum

 Int-boundaries is an email discussion group created to facilitate the exchange of information, ideas and opinions between people who are interested in the delimitation, demarcation and management of international boundaries around the world.
 International boundaries, both on land and at sea, are often a major source of stress between states, and discussion relating to the peaceful resolution of boundary and territorial disputes is particularly encouraged.

-The int-boundaries list was established by the International Boundaries Research Unit (IBRU) at the University of Durham in response to calls for the creation of a forum devoted to boundary and territorial issues.
+The int-boundaries list was established by the International Boundaries Research Unit (IBRU) at Durham University in response to calls for the creation of a forum devoted to boundary and territorial issues.
 Over the years IBRU has encountered many people whose insights and ideas deserve to be shared with a wider audience.
 An electronic mailing list is an ideal medium for facilitating such contact.

 Who should subscribe?